lwf/bosun-monitor.github.io/configuration.md

 * Graph(string): returns an SVG graph of the expression with identical tags
 * GraphAll(string): returns an SVG graph of the expression
 * Lookup("table", "key"): Looks up the value for the key based on the tagset of the alert in the specified lookup table
+* IsEmail: true if template is being rendered for an email.
+Needed because email clients often modify HTML.

 Global template functions: